influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 #### Notebooks, annotations, and visualization updates

 - Add support for [notebooks](/influxdb/v2.1/notebooks/) and [annotations](/influxdb/v2.1/visualize-data/annotations/).
-- Add the properties of a static legend for line graphs and band plots.
+- Add support for static legends to line graphs and band plots.
-- Allow hiding the tooltip independently of the static legend.
 - Enable new dashboard auto-refresh.
+- Simplify display of data for table visualizations.

 #### SQLite metadata store

-Add an embedded SQLite database for storing metadata required by the latest UI features like notebooks and annotations.
+Add an embedded SQLite database for storing UI metadata, currently required by notebooks and annotations.

 #### API

-- Add support for pagination to the GET [`/buckets`](/influxdb/v2.0/api/#operation/GetBuckets) API when filtering by organization, including the following new parameters: `limit` `after` and `descending`.
+- Add support for pagination to the GET [`/buckets`](/influxdb/v2.0/api/#operation/GetBuckets) API when filtering by organization, including the following new parameters: `limit` and `after`.
-- GET [`/users`](/influxdb/v2.0/api/#operation/GetUsers) via the API now supports pagination.
+- Add support for pagination to GET [`/users`](/influxdb/v2.0/api/#operation/GetUsers) API when filtering by organization, including the following new parameters: `limit` and `after`.
 - Add the `api/v2/backup/metadata` endpoint for backing up both key-value and SQL metadata, and the `api/v2/restore/sql` for restoring SQL metadata.
 - Add a route to delete individual secrets in preparation to remove the old post to /secrets/delete route.